 Meals included: Breakfast, Lunch and Dinner

-Boat Ride to Reef: Your day begins with an air-conditioned catamaran ride to the outer Great Barrier Reef, a UNESCO World-Heritage site and one of the most biodiverse spots on the planet.
-Your marine biologist presents what you are likely to see at the reef and introduces the Eye on the Reef program, which involves instruction on how to complete the Rapid Monitoring Survey.
+Boat Ride to Reef: This morning your marine biologist presents what you are likely to see at the reef and introduces the Eye on the Reef program, which involves instruction on how to complete the Rapid Monitoring Survey.

-Snorkelling and Data Collection: Upon arrival, you dock at a floating pontoon, and an underwater universe greets you.
-During a guided snorkel tour with your marine biologist, you can expect to see a rainbow of hard and soft corals, turtles, and a variety of fish species including butterfly fish, giant Maori Wrasse, parrot fish, and the ever-popular clown fish, also known as “Nemo”.
+Pontoon & Snorkelling: Upon arrival, you dock at a floating pontoon that is powered by 18 solar panels and 3 wind turbines.
+Here an underwater universe greets you.
+During a guided snorkel tour with your marine biologist, you can expect to see a rainbow of hard and soft corals, turtles, and a variety of fish species including butterfly fish, parrot fish and giant Maori Wrasse.

-Data Collection & Service: Next you receive in-water training on how to conduct the Great Barrier Reef Marine Park Authority’s Rapid Monitoring Survey for the Eye on the Reef program.
-Your marine guide points out key features of the reef ecosystem, answer any questions, and conduct a practice survey with group.
+Data Collection & Service: Next you receive in-water training on how to conduct the Great Barrier Reef Marine Park Authority’s Rapid Monitoring Survey.
+Your marine guide will point out key features of the reef ecosystem, answer any questions, and conduct a practice survey with group.
 Then during a timed snorkel session, you record your underwater findings.
 Your guide and waterproof slates help you identify a host of marine life and calculate benthic zone coverage.
 Most importantly, you look for signs of coral bleaching and coral predators which greatly affect the health of the reef.
-Your data is then collected and contributes to the central reporting system used by the Great Barrier Reef Marine Park Authority (GBRMPA) to manage the long-term sustainability of this UNESCO World Heritage area.
+Your data is then collected and contributes to the central reporting system used by the Great Barrier Reef Marine Park Authority (GBRMPA) to manage the long term sustainability of this UNESCO World Heritage area.

 Biology Seminar: Today you head to James Cook University for a biology-focused workshop.
 JCU is Australia’s highest-ranked university in environmental science and offers marine biology studies not found anywhere else.
 Through a custom-designed interactive workshop today you have the opportunity to engage with world leading researchers and equipment.